Five Ways to Hike the Presidio Trails

 Did you know there are 24 miles of trails in the Presidio?
 Here are five ways to experience these trails for a memorable hiking excursion.

 Not sure how to start off on your own?
-The Tennessee Hollow Watershed Walk guides you through a two-mile section of the park's watershed, where restoration projects over the last 15 years have brought habitats back to life.
+The Tennessee Hollow Watershed Walk guides you through a two-mile section of the park's watershed starting at El Polin Spring, where restoration projects over the last 15 years have brought habitats back to life.
 Along the way, you'll learn about significant people and moments in Presidio history.
 Download a guide here.
+And for those with kids, our Adventure Map leads the way.

 Take a Walk Back in Time